 Production Manager Services

-New Zealand's production landscape is defined by world-class VFX capabilities (Weta FX) and extraordinary natural diversity — from Queenstown's alpine scenery and Fiordland's dramatic fjords to Auckland's urban setting and the volcanic landscapes of Tongariro.
-Production managers working in New Zealand must coordinate with Screen Auckland, Film Wellington, and regional commissions, navigate DOC filming permits for national parks, and manage Māori cultural protocols for iwi consultation.
-The country's small crew pool relative to its global production reputation means careful crew planning is essential.
+Here is how this works in practice.
+New Zealand's production scene is defined by top-tier VFX skills (Weta FX) and extraordinary natural diversity — from Queenstown's alpine scenery and Fiordland's dramatic fjords to Auckland's urban setting and the volcanic landscapes of Tongariro.
+Production managers working in New Zealand must set up with Screen Auckland, Film Wellington, and regional commissions, handle DOC filming permits for national parks, and manage Māori cultural protocols for iwi consultation.
+The country's small crew pool relative to its global production reputation means careful crew planning is key.

-Through NeedAFixer, we connect you with production managers experienced in New Zealand film production.
-Our network includes professionals who understand the NZSPG (up to 40%), DOC permitting, and the operational realities of running productions across Auckland, Wellington, Queenstown, and Canterbury.
-They bring established vendor relationships, local crew knowledge, and the administrative expertise to keep your New Zealand production on schedule and on budget.
+Here is the short of it.
+Through NeedAFixer, we connect you with production managers skilled in New Zealand film production.
+Our network has pros who know the NZSPG (up to 40%), DOC permitting, and the operational realities of running shoots across Auckland, Wellington, Queenstown, and Canterbury.
+They bring set up vendor relationships, local crew knowledge, and the administrative expertise to keep your New Zealand production on schedule and on budget.

 Production Management Expertise